A break may refer to any of the following:

 Apple computer keyboards may not have a Pause or Break key.

 Where is a Break key on PC laptop keyboard?

 Laptop keyboards often have unique designs.
 If you can't find your Break key, check your laptop's user manual.

-2. A command line command on Microsoft operating systems that enable or disables the ability to send breaks.
-See the break command page for further information on this command.
+2. A command line command used within Microsoft operating systems that enable or disables the ability to send breaks.
+See the break command for further information.

-3. Break is also a Linux command.
-See the Linux break command page for more information on this command.
+4. Break is also a Linux command.
+See the Linux break command for more information.